 What is included in the adoption price?
-The adoption price includes initial procedures such as deworming and vaccinations as well as spaying or neutering the animal.
+The adoption price includes initial procedures such as deworming and vaccinations as well as spaying or neutering the animal, and microchipping.

 Why do I have to have my animal spayed or neutered?
 We believe that spaying and neutering animals is the only way to fight the battle against pet overpopulation.
 The State of Missouri also requires any animal adopted from a pound or shelter to be spayed or neutered.
 Are you a no-kill shelter?
 At the HSSWMO, it's our responsibility to do everything we can to help every animal.
 For us, that means making the move toward becoming a no-kill facility.

 As part of our 60th anniversary celebration, we’ve decided to take the leap and move toward a no-kill model.
 But that means a lot is changing in how we operate at the Humane Society of Southwest Missouri.
 Our goal is that 98 percent of the animals coming into our shelter find forever homes.
 But becoming no-kill isn’t as easy as flipping a switch.
 So far we have been able to meet the criteria established through the Asilomar Accords to qualify as a no-kill facility, and we hope that with your help we can maintain that status.
 We love all of our cats and dogs here at the HSSWMO, and we’re committed to helping them find the new loving families they all deserve.

 Do you recieve money from taxes?
 No, we do not receive any money from taxes or from other humane societies.